-Pacific Science Center’s 300+ volunteers are integrated into all seven Science Center Divisions.
+Pacific Science Center’s 300+ volunteers are integrated into all six Science Center Divisions.
 Volunteer roles vary greatly from behind-the-scenes office support to more visitor focused roles to virtual volunteering and more.
 All volunteers support the shared mission of inspiring a lifelong interest in science, math, and technology.
-In order to effectively manage volunteers, the Volunteer Program strives to ensure each volunteer has an accurate volunteer position description.
-At this time, some volunteers do not have written position descriptions and several need updating.
-Creating clear and accurate volunteer position descriptions is a volunteer management cornerstone.
+The Volunteer Program strives to develop community building opportunities amongst these various volunteer groups.
+Past volunteer community building events have included exhibit previews and an architecture tour.

-The Volunteer Program intern will evaluate current position descriptions, as well as develop new ones.
-The Intern will research volunteer position description trends.
-In addition, the Intern will have the opportunity to work closely with various Volunteer Supervisors when editing and creating new volunteer position descriptions.
-The intern will also have the opportunity to provide general database support throughout the internship.
-These are valuable skills for anyone interested in working with volunteers or working within museums.
-At the internship’s conclusion, the intern will have gained valuable volunteer administration, communication, and database skills, as well as strengthened their resume.
+The Volunteer Program intern will create a proposed calendar of community building volunteer events.
+The intern will survey volunteers and research suitable events and program ideas.
+The intern will also execute a volunteer event.
+The intern will also have the opportunity to provide general Volunteer Program administrative support throughout the internship.
+These are valuable skills for anyone interested in working with volunteers or within museums.
+At the internship’s conclusion, the intern will have gained valuable volunteer administration, communication, and event skills, as well as strengthened their resume.

 Reports To: Volunteer Talent Manager

 Position Start Date: October, 2014 (fall quarter)